ranashakti7/autolysis-Project/happiness/README.md

 | Positive affect                  |  24 |
 | Negative affect                  |  16 |

-## Analysis

-The dataset was analyzed using the following techniques:
-- **Outlier Detection**: Identified data points that deviate significantly from the rest using Isolation Forest.
-- **Clustering**: Grouped the data into clusters using KMeans.
-- **Hypothesis Testing**: Performed statistical testing on two numerical columns.
-- **Time-Series Decomposition**: Analyzed trends, seasonality, and residuals in the data.

 ## Insights and Implications

-Based on the analysis of the dataset, we have derived several actionable insights, detected potential areas of concern, and identified trends that could guide future exploration and decision-making.

-### Key Insights from the Analysis
+### Actionable Insights from the Dataset Analysis

-1. **Correlations Between Variables**:
+#### Correlations between Variables:
-   - **Life Ladder** shows a strong positive correlation with **Log GDP per capita** (0.78), indicating that higher GDP per capita is associated with higher life satisfaction.
+1. **Life Ladder** and **Log GDP per capita**: A strong positive correlation (0.78) suggests that as countries' GDP per capita increases, their happiness (measured by the Life Ladder) also tends to increase.
+This finding aligns with economic theories that higher income leads to better quality of life.
-   - **Social support** (0.72) and **Healthy life expectancy at birth** (0.71) also demonstrate significant positive relationships with **Life Ladder**.
-   - Conversely, **Perceptions of corruption** negatively correlate with **Life Ladder** (-0.43), suggesting that higher corruption perceptions lead to lower life satisfaction.

-2. **Outliers Detected**:
+2. **Life Ladder** and **Social Support**: A similarly strong positive correlation (0.72) indicates the importance of social networks and support systems in enhancing individual well-being.

+3. **Life Ladder** and **Freedom to Make Life Choices**: This variable also shows a strong positive correlation (0.53), indicating that personal autonomy is critical to happiness.

+4. **Perceptions of Corruption**: There is a notable negative correlation (-0.43) with the Life Ladder, indicating that higher levels of perceived corruption are associated with lower happiness levels.

+#### Outliers Detected:
-   - A total of 105 outliers were identified, which may represent extreme values in the data.
-Such outliers can skew the overall analysis and should be further examined to determine if they result from data entry errors, unique country situations, or other factors.
+- **Outlier Count**: A total of 105 outliers were detected in the dataset, primarily among the `Log GDP per capita`, `Social support`, and `Freedom to make life choices` features.
-   - Action: Investigate the outliers to understand their context and decide whether to remove or analyze them separately.

-3. **Clusters Discovered**:
-   - Using KMeans clustering, significant clusters were identified.
-For instance, countries with high **Log GDP per capita**, social support, and life ladder measures clustered together.
-This insight could be beneficial for tailoring policies aimed at improving life satisfaction in lower GDP regions.
-   - Action: Further investigate these clusters to identify common characteristics and targeted interventions that could aid lower-ranking clusters.

-4. **Hypothesis Testing Results**:
-   - Hypothesis testing can quantify how various social and economic factors significantly affect life satisfaction.
-For example, checking if the mean Life Ladder score differs significantly between countries with high versus low GDP can provide insights into where efforts for improvement may be most effective.
-   - Action: Conduct further hypothesis testing on the relationship between **Generosity** and **Life Ladder** to see if increases in the former correlate with improvements in the latter.

-5. **Time-Series Decomposition Findings**:
-   - The time-series results indicate that the **seasonal** component can be analyzed for trends over specific years, while the absence of a clear **trend** and **residual** indicates a potential need for deeper time rectifications.
-   - Action: Explore longer periods or greater granularity (e.g., quarterly data) to uncover possible trends and cyclical behavior over time
+**Implications**:
+   - Investigating these outliers could reveal specific countries or years that do not conform to expected patterns.
+For instance, a country with a high GDP per capita but low life satisfaction could point towards systemic issues, such as inequality or corruption.

+#### Clusters Discovered Through KMeans:
+- **KMeans Results**: Cluster analysis may reveal distinct groups of countries based on the features analyzed.
+For example, one cluster might consist of developed, high-GDP countries with high Life Ladder scores, while another may include developing countries with lower scores but high Social Support.

+**Actionable Steps**:
+   - Targeted policies could be developed for specific clusters.
+For example, countries in a low Life Ladder cluster that have significantly high GDP may be targeted for anti-corruption measures or initiatives aimed at improving personal freedoms.

+#### Hypothesis Testing Results:
+- The hypothesis tests (not detailed in the summary) can reveal if differences across demographic groupings (e.g., geographic regions) are statistically significant.

+**Recommendation**: Conduct further hypothesis testing on key variables to identify specific factors that significantly influence happiness across different socio-economic backgrounds.

+#### Key Findings from Time-Series Decomposition:
+- The seasonal component indicates fluctuations in happiness measures at certain times, which could correlate with political events

 ## Visualizations

-The following visualizations were created to enhance the understanding of the data and the findings:
+The following visualizations were created to enhance the understanding of the data:
 ![Visualization](correlation_matrix.png)

 ![Visualization](missing_values.png)